-Management of the Pointe Coupee Council on Aging, Inc., is responsible for its financial records, establishing internal controls over financial reporting, and compliance with applicable laws and regulations.
-These procedures were agreed to by management of the Board and the Legislative Auditor, State of Louisiana, solely to assist the users in assessing certain controls and in evaluating management's assertions about the Council's compliance with certain laws and regulations during the period of July 1, 2022 to June 30, 2023.
+Management of the West Baton Rouge Council on Aging, Inc., is responsible for its financial records, establishing internal controls over financial reporting, and compliance with applicable laws and regulations.
+These procedures were agreed to by management of the Board and the Legislative Auditor, State of Louisiana, solely to assist the users in assessing certain controls and in evaluating management's assertions about the Council's compliance with certain laws and regulations during the period of July 1, 2022 through June 30, 2023.

-This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 The sufficiency of these procedures is solely the responsibility of the specified users of this report.
 Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.